 For the commands that can be used, refer to "2.13.5.1 List of commands in ISM-VA Management."

-Automatic completion of command parameters by using the [Tab] key is not supported.
+- Automatic completion of command parameters by using the [Tab] key is not supported. - To use Multi-Factor Authentication, use the keyboard interactive authentication method for SSH connections (ISM 2.8.0.010 or later).